 For starters, its price-of-admission is significantly lower, and while its chassis may be comparatively diminutive, it’s built to extremely high standards.
 The Hugo M Scaler doesn’t re-clock, per se, but it controls the signal via unique proprietary WTA algorithms that place it at the leading edge of digital manipulation.
 What’s more, it offers a robust features list while also allowing for the development of future functions activation leading to operational continuity within a Chord Electronics digital universe.

-For all of those reasons, but most importantly for its undeniable sonic enhancement of tonal and low-end foundations of your digital signal chain, I have to give the Chord Electronics Hugo M Scaler a very strong and enthusiastic recommendation.
+For all of those reasons, but most importantly for its undeniable sonic enhancement of tonal and low-end foundations of your digital signal chain, I have to give the Chord Electronics Hugo M Scaler Award-winning and enthusiastic recommendation.
 While it may require a minor readjustment to accept yet another device into the signal chain, there’s no denying the performance payoff more than justifies it.
 Here at SoundStage!
 Australia HQ, the Hugo M Scaler is a certified keeper.

 To quote the Zep lads once again, this is the time to “change the road you’re on.”
 Snub at your own musical-enjoyment peril…" - Edgar Kramer